fac20/Week10TT/README.md

 ## Known issues

-- Netlify link hasn't updated to the master bracnh - Any tips on this would be appreciated
+- Netlify link hasn't updated to the master branch - Any tips on this would be appreciated
 - A manual refresh is needed to restart the game